 - A Comparative Analysis of the EU GDPR to the USA’s data breach notifications

-We compared the European Union’s General Data Protection Regulation (GDPR) with the statutes of the 50 US states, highlight the challenges companies face and reveal the types of decisions companies must make to comply with these statutes.
+Here, we compared the European Union’s General Data Protection Regulation (GDPR) with the statutes of the 50 US states, highlight the challenges companies face and reveal the types of decisions companies must make to comply with these statutes.
 This brief comparative analysis highlights the challenges companies face in trying to comply with multiple regulations.
 The greatest challenge exists for the small business.
 Just knowing the regulations would be a challenge for the small business.
 The GDPR may remain consistent, but the statutes of the 50 US states continue to be amended.
 In addition, there are the statutes of other countries.
 More than 100 countries have enacted data protection legislation, and several other countries are in the process of passing such laws with data protection laws.

 Garrison, C., & Hamilton, C. (2019).
 A comparative analysis of the EU GDPR to the US’s breach notifications.
 Information & Communications Technology Law, 28(1), 99-114.